blankresearch/Paperion/README.md

 ## Features

-● Papers : Download ~78 million papers
+● Papers : Download ~78 million papers <br>
-● Database : ~390,000 ingested papers in Elastic Search
+● Database : ~390,000 ingested papers in Elastic Search <br>
-● Recommendations : Get similar papers based on content, or from same author, or same journal.
+● Recommendations : Get similar papers based on content, or from same author, or same journal. <br>
-● Search : Search by title and/or author and/or date -- or date range -- (more details below)
+● Search : Search by title and/or author and/or date -- or date range -- (more details below) <br>
-● Deep Search : Search in the ingested papers content by entering a detailed description.
+● Deep Search : Search in the ingested papers content by entering a detailed description. <br>
-● Collections : Organize and save papers in collections.
+● Collections : Organize and save papers in collections. <br>
-● Notes : Highlight quotations from papers, and stick notes to them.
+● Notes : Highlight quotations from papers, and stick notes to them. <br>
-● AI Summary : Summarize papers using OpenAI key.
+● AI Summary : Summarize papers using OpenAI key.<br><br>

-And for advanced users :
+And for advanced users : <br>
 ● Ingestion engine to add more papers to the database.
 More details will be provided.

 ## Installation